alkaline-ml/pmdarima/doc/about.rst

 About the project
 =================

-Pyramid-arima is designed to behave as similarly to R's well-known `auto.arima <https://www.rdocumentation.org/packages/forecast/versions/8.4/topics/auto.arima>`_ as possible.
+``pmdarima`` is designed to behave as similarly to R's well-known `auto.arima <https://www.rdocumentation.org/packages/forecast/versions/8.4/topics/auto.arima>`_ as possible.

-The project emerged as a result of a long-standing personal debate between my colleagues and `me <https://github.com/tgsmith61591>`_ about why python is vastly superior to R. Since R's forecasting capabilities far superceded those of Python's existing libraries, Pyramid was created to close that gap and give analysts/researchers one less reason why R is a viable language for practical machine learning.
+The project emerged as a result of a long-standing personal debate between my colleagues and `me <https://github.com/tgsmith61591>`_ about why python is vastly superior to R. Since R's forecasting capabilities far superceded those of Python's existing libraries, ``pmdarima`` was created to close that gap and give analysts/researchers one less reason why R is a viable language for practical machine learning.

 *(Of course, take my soapbox speech with a grain of salt...
 I once was an R addict but am now recovering)*